Disentangling the structure of ecological bipartite networks from observation processes: Definition of the model

-The CoOP-LBM connects well with the way species interaction networks are viewed in ecology because ecological studies make a clear distinction between the "true" network describing all possible interactions among species and the observed network resulting from sampling process and the relative abundance of the species at a given location.
-For instance, for pollination networks, unobserved interactions have been categorized as either forbidden interactions (i.e. the interaction cannot occur because species do not co-occur or have mismatching traits) or missing interactions (i.e. the interaction exists but would require additional sampling to be detected) \citep{olesen_missing_2011,jordano_sampling_2016}.
+On other types of ecological data such as the distribution of species in space, similar approaches combining a model for the ecological phenomenon and a model for the observation process is widely used this approach that combines a model for the ecological phenomenon and a model for the detection during the sampling process is widely used \citep{mackenzieEstimatingSiteOccupancy2002,doser2022a,doser2022b}.
+In the context of pollination networks, unobserved interactions have been categorized as either forbidden interactions (i.e. the interaction cannot occur because species do not co-occur or have mismatching traits) or missing interactions (i.e. the interaction exists but would require additional sampling to be detected) \citep{olesen_missing_2011,jordano_sampling_2016}.
 Our model of interaction sampling process also relates well with classical assumptions and results on species interactions in ecology.
-Abundances of plants and pollinators, which could relate in our model with species relative sampling effort, are known to greatly correlate with interaction frequency in pollination networks \citep{fort_abundance_2016}.
-The probability of interaction among species is moreover often assumed to be directly proportional to the product of species relative abundances in ecological networks under the mass action hypothesis \citep[e.g.][]{staniczenko2013ghost}.
-It should be noted however that our model assumes no species preference, which could also affect species interaction probability in ecological networks \citep{ staniczenko2013ghost}.
+Abundances of plants, and pollinators, which could relate in our model with species relative sampling effort denoted by $\lambda_i$ and $\mu_j$, are known to greatly correlate with interaction frequency in pollination networks \citep{fort_abundance_2016}.
+The probability of interaction among species is moreover often assumed to be directly proportional to the product of species relative abundances in ecological networks under the mass action hypothesis \citep[e.g.][]{staniczenko2013ghost}, hence this corresponds to the expected value of the Poisson distribution in our model: $\lambda_i \mu_j G$, with $G$ being the maximum sampling effort across all pair of species.
+It should also be noted that our model assumes no species preference, which could also affect species interaction probability in ecological networks \citep{ staniczenko2013ghost}.
+Defining a preference parameter by species pair $\lambda_{i,j}$ would not lead to a unique estimation for observations where $R_{i,j}=0$, and could over-parameterize the model.
+This model would be interesting if we had access to $\lambda_{i,j}$ through a proxy.
+Such a proxy could rely on using a set of covariates on plants and insects describing different species traits, such as mouthpart and corola length for insect and plant, respectively, that would allow the estimation of a similarity measure or a distance measure among the interacting partners.
+However such traits related to the choice of interacting partners are not available for most datasets of plant pollinator networks, which only include matrices, matrices providing the counts of observed interactions, e.g. \cite{dore_relative_2021} the traits governing the species preferences remain to be identified for plant-pollinator networks.
+As such, the majority of datasets of plant-pollinator networks only include matrices, providing the counts of observed interactions, without covariates, e.g. \cite{dore_relative_2021}.
+Additionally, we have studied the robustness of our model to different misspecifications with simulations, to confirm that the model is still able to perform correctly in various settings.